Shane Gericke

-Shane Gericke is an American novelist living in Naperville, Illinois.
+Shane Gericke is an American novelist originally from Illinois, who currently lives in Phoenix, Arizona.
 Before becoming a published thriller writer, he was a journalist, most recently at the Chicago Sun-Times from 1982 to 1994.

 Gericke's novels

 Gericke's first three novels star Naperville police officer Emily Thompson.
 His most recent novel introduced Chicago police detective Sue Davis.